Top Must Have Travel Gadgets for Smart Backpackers and Nomads

 If you’re doing proper sightseeing and planning on walking around Bangkok, Chiang Mai, Jakarta, Ho Chi Minh City or Phnom Penh during peak time (it is always busy there), you are going to thank us for it.

 You may find Neti Pot just as useful as we do.
-Neti Pot is a natural nasal irrigation for blocked nose.
+Neti Pot is a natural nasal irrigation for the blocked nose.
 Once you’re out here, you will most likely experience the love of locals for blasting freezing cold and dry air from air-con units inside the buildings.

 Step outside and the humid heat will hit you in no time.
 The temperature and humidity difference between the two is very significant, especially during the hot wet season.
 Add to it pollution particles in the air.